Arktiica/Arktiica/README.md

 Heyo!
-I am Arktiica, a college sophomore majoring in Computer Engineering.
-I dabble in Python, JavaScript, & Visual Basic.
+I am Arktiica (Ark), a college sophomore majoring in Computer Engineering.
+I dabble in
+* Python
+* Visual Basic
+* JavaScript
+* HTML & Tailwind

 <!--
 **ArktisRav/ArktisRav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.